srmadscience/voltdb-javacache/README.md

 ### iterator will fail if asked to return > 50MB of data

-the iterator() method attempts to unload the entire contents of the Cache into a data structure, which is not a great idea if you are suing VoltDB.
+the iterator() method attempts to unload the entire contents of the Cache into a data structure, which is not a great idea if you are using VoltDB.
 It will work on small caches but throw a 'Too Much Data Requesrted' CacheException otherwise.

 ### EntryProcessor